ubc-library-rc/AI_for_coding/content/2_Breakdown.md

 nav_order: 6
 has_toc: T
 ---
+# When is asking AI for help appropriate?
+Here is a flowchart by Aleksandr Tiulkanov about when AI use is appropriate

 # How to ask for help
 ChatGPT will answer almost any question but there are ways to produce more useful and constructive answers.
 In this session we learn how to use ChatGPT to better understand existing code and how to generate new code.